 Another important factor is product packaging.
 We use recyclable packaging whenever possible.

 We comply with the Universal Declaration of Human Rights and expect our subcontractors to do the same.
-Among other things, this means zero tolerance of child labour and discrimination.
-Although this may seem natural to us in Sweden, it is not as obvious in many other parts of the world.
+Among other things, this means zero tolerance of child labour and discrimination, an approach which may seem natural to us in Sweden.
+We encourage diversity and value a workplace where everyone can contribute different perspectives and competences, regardless of gender, culture, sexual orientation or training.
+We care.

 Finance is crucial to a company’s survival.
 We aim to be part of a financial system that generates profits both for the employees in our organisation and for our customers.
 When an organisation has healthy finances, its operations generate long-term benefits for all stakeholders without compromising on social and environmental sustainability.